Agaricus bisporus

-Agaricus bisporus is an edible basidiomycete mushroom native to grasslands in Eurasia and North America.
-It has two color states while immature – white and brown – both of which have various names, with additional names for the mature state.
+Agaricus bisporus, commonly known as the cultivated mushroom, is a basidiomycete mushroom native to grasslands in Eurasia and North America.
+It is cultivated in more than 70 countries and is one of the most commonly and widely consumed mushrooms in the world.
+It has two color states while immature – white and brown – both of which have various names, with additional names for the mature state, such as chestnut, portobello, portabellini, button, cremini, and champignon de Paris.

-A. bisporus is cultivated in more than seventy countries and is one of the most commonly and widely consumed mushrooms in the world.
+A. bisporus has some poisonous lookalikes in the wild, such as Entoloma sinuatum.